 -Check the current calendar and see if any “scrub” jobs are assigned for that day, and do them.

 -At the end of each month, throw away the previous month’s calendar and move forward the current month.
 Add the Monthly Scrub jobs, Bi-Yearly, Yearly, and Specific Month jobs to the new calendar.
 Feel free to color code the ink so certain people in your home are assigned to a specific job.
 Add the scrub jobs to a day you know you will have extra time or help.

 -Use the bills checklist each time you pay bills to make sure you don’t forget any.
 Keep your credit score up!
 Yay!

 If you don’t want to use a binder, you could always use a ring and hang it from a hook since you are using plastic binder sleeves.

 NOW are you ready to get started?
-Subscribe to our newsletter below to download your 19 page Ultimate Cleaning Binder Printables!
+Click HERE to purchase these 19-page Ultimate Cleaning Binder Printables for only $4.99!

 I hope you enjoy these.
 I put a whole lot of work into them because I love my readers!
 Now go and get a clean house!